Evidlo/passhole/MANUAL.rst

 no-cache: True
     Optional.
 Don't read from or write to cache when opening this database.

+cache-timeout: 300
+  Seconds to keep databases open in cache.
+Cache timeout is the same for all open databases and should be set in the first section in the config.
+The timeout timer resets with each passhole invocation.
+No effect if no-cache=True

 default: True
     Optional.
 Set this database as default.
 When using multiple databases, entry or group paths with no **@[Name]** database prefix are assumed to refer to this database.